Jabir-Srj/NotePass/README.md

 ## Security Features

-- Passwords are hashed using BCrypt
+- Passwords are encrypted with BCrypt
 - User authentication required for access

 ## Issues so Far